Plebware/Plebware.github.io/author/devotions/_posts/2026-06-07-what-are-you-really-hungry-for.md

 Some to write ✍️.
 And when that hunger is ignored…
-A person can still survive, but something inside begins to quietly starve.
+A person can still survive, but something inside begins to starve quietly.

 Even gifts unused become a kind of inner famine.

-## ✍️🔥 *A Thought-Provoking Poem: “The Appetite of the Soul”*
+## ✍️🔥 **A Thought-Provoking Poem: “The Appetite of the Soul”**
 ```
 I fed my body first each day,
-Yet still my spirit drifted gray.
+Yet still my spirit drifted grey.

 For bread alone will not sustain
 The parts of me that bear Your name.